lawrenae/metaagent-gemini/README.md

-1. In this prototype, i have customized MetaGPT and ported to support VertexAI as the LLM provider to take a **one line requirement** as input and outputs ** Whitespace Analysis Dossier , Generates Consumer Research Analysis and finally generates the Concept Development Document.**
+In this prototype, I have customized [MetaGPT](https://github.com/geekan/MetaGPT) and ported to support VertexAI as the LLM provider to take a **one line requirement** as input and outputs
+   * A Whitespace Analysis Dossier
+   * A generated Consumer Research Analysis document
+   * A generated the Concept Development Document.

+Internally, MetaGemini Concept includes
+   * product research analyst
+   * market researcher
+   * product concept developer.

-2. Internally, MetaGemini Concept includes **product research analyst / market researcher / product concept developer.** It provides the entire process of a **software company along with carefully orchestrated SOPs.**
+It provides the entire process of a **software company along with carefully orchestrated SOPs.**

-   1. `Code = SOP(Team)` is the core philosophy.
-We materialize SOP and apply it to teams composed of LLMs.
+### `Code = SOP(Team)` is the core philosophy.
+We materialize the SOP and apply it to teams composed of LLMs.

 ![A CPG company consists of LLM-based roles](data/images/cpg_product_research.png)